kriti-rai/wander-list/README.md

 ## Installation

-  To run the app, clone this git repo in your terminal and type:
+  To run the app, fork and clone this repo in your terminal and type:

     $ bundle install